MBLabsDev/facebook-easy/README.md

 ## Description

-This lib was created to turn Facebook Android SDK more more abstraction, easy and simplified to use
+This lib was created to turn Facebook Android SDK more abstraction, easy and simplified to use

 ## Integration